Mission & Historylike

 It is through these films that the world first came to love movies and learned how to appreciate them as art.
 They have influenced every generation of filmmakers and continue to inspire audiences nearly a century after they were made.

 Over the years, the San Francisco Silent Film Festival has become an internationally renowned destination for filmmakers, scholars, and movie lovers.
-Every July enthralled audiences partake of new discoveries and old favorites accompanied by the likes of the Matti Bye Ensemble, Mont Alto Motion Picture Orchestra, Alloy Orchestra, Stephen Horne, Donald Sosin, and Dennis James on the Castro Theatre’s world-famous Mighty Wurlitzer organ.
+Every year enthralled audiences partake of new discoveries and old favorites accompanied by the likes of the Berklee Silent Film Orchestra, Matti Bye Ensemble, Mont Alto Motion Picture Orchestra, Alloy Orchestra, Stephen Horne, Donald Sosin, and Guenter Buchwald.

-In the last 17 years, the festival has presented more than 150 rare and classic silent films, all with live music performed by the most accomplished composers and musicians in the field.
+In the last decades, the festival has presented hundreds of rare and classic silent film programs, all with live music performed by the most accomplished composers and musicians in the field.

-We have published over 140 original essays by local writers and key figures in silent-film history, preservation, and music, and we have supported film preservation efforts by exhibiting major restorations, as well as by direct funding and a fellowship for emerging archivists.
+We have published hundreds of original essays by writers and key figures in silent-film history, preservation, and music, and we have supported film preservation efforts by exhibiting major restorations, as well as by direct involvement in film restoration.
+Since 2013, SFSFF has collaborated with organizations such as BFI, MoMA, Cinémathèque Française, EYE Filmmuseum, Library of Congress, the Film Preservation Society, and Gosfilmofond, to restore important films from the silent era—including several previously lost titles.

 Every year the Festival brings authors, archivists, and filmmakers to the stage to help audiences appreciate the history, preservation, and continuing influence and importance of these early works of cinema art.

-In 2012, the year when Michel Hazanavicius’s paean to the silent era—The Artist—won the Academy Award for Best Picture, the San Francisco Silent Film Festival celebrated its 17th year exhibiting the artistry, diversity, and enduring value of silent movies.
-In March, the Festival presented the American premiere of Kevin Brownlow’s 51/2 -hour restoration of Abel Gance’s legendary Napoleon with Carl Davis conducting his celebrated score—truly the cinema event of a lifetime!
+In March 2012, the Festival presented the American premiere of Kevin Brownlow’s five-and-a-half-hour restoration of Abel Gance’s legendary Napoleon with Carl Davis conducting his celebrated score—truly the cinema event of a lifetime!